Stochastic conformal flows in even dimensions: Dirichlet form analysis

 be functionals in $\CC$.
 For the rest of this section, the functions $p$ and $q$ will sometimes be written without arguments; in these cases they will always be assumed to have the same arguments as above.
 From Theorem \ref{nqf-ibp} we compute

 The term involving the first sum over $j$ is

-Note that aside from this one, all of the other terms are integrals against $p$ with respect to $\nunqf$.
+Aside from this one, the rest of the terms are integrals against $p$ with respect to $\nunqf$.
 Therefore, we can define an operator $\CL_\mathrm{NQF}$ to cancel all of these terms.
-Rearranging our earlier computation and using the definitions of $\gamma$ and $a_n$ gives the following lemma. \begin{lemma} Define an operator $\CL_\mathrm{NQF}$ on $\CC$ by with $G$ as above.
-Then for all $F \in \CC$. \end{lemma}
+Rearranging our earlier computation to solve for $\CE_\mathrm{NQF} (F, G)$ and using the definitions of $\gamma$ and $a_n$ gives the following lemma. \begin{lemma} Define an operator $\CL_\mathrm{NQF}$ on $\CC$ by with $G$ as above.
+Then for all $F, G \in \CC$. \end{lemma}